A guide to the money behind five measures on the Nov. 6 ballot.

-Brad Racino is inewsource's senior reporter and assistant director.
+Brad Racino is inewsource‘s senior reporter and assistant editor.
 He wrote and recorded the five-part Follow The Money podcast and TV series with Jill Castellano, and oversaw its filming, editing and production.

 Jill Castellano is an investigative data reporter for inewsource, focusing on campaign finance during the 2018 election.
 Along with Brad, she wrote and recorded the five-part Follow The Money series.

 Megan Wood (left) is a former inewsource reporter and videographer.
 She coordinated and shot the video segments for this project, which aired on KPBS TV and on inewsource‘s social media accounts.
 Shyla Nott (center) is inewsource‘s web producer and social media manager.
 She designed all the Follow The Money web pages, newsletters and social media elements.
 Nicole Tyau (right) is a former inewsource intern.
 She edited the video packages for this series.